Unic0rn0ver10ad/zippy/README.md

 **Zippy the Dict 2.0** is not handcrafted, artisinal, or a pet.
 It is a product of AI code generation, refinement, and augmentation.
 It represents what a purely functional, AI-generated utility looks like when allowed to evolve through self-directed trial-and-error iteration under human guidance - and not very good guidance at that.

-- **Every line** of Zippy was written and edited by multiple agentic coding system.
+- **Every line** of Zippy had been written and edited by multiple agentic coding systems.
 - There is no human-authored logic, structure, or flow.
 - Zippy is *not pretending* to be a traditionally engineered tool.
 - Zippy is proud of every one of its big beautiful lines of code - there will be no code-shaming here.
 And y'all need to stop saying "code vomit" like it's a bad thing 🤮